Nonasymptotic Analysis of Stochastic Gradient Descent with the Richardson-Romberg Extrapolation: Introduction

-The rest of the paper is organized as follows.
-First, we provide a literature review on the non-asymptotic analysis of the first order optimization methods, with an emphasis on the constant step-size algorithms and Richardson-Romberg procedure in \Cref{sec:lit_review}.
-Then, we provide analysis of the constant step size SGD viewed as a Markov chain together with the properties of the Polyak-Ruppert averaged estimator \eqref{eq:pr_averaged_est_gen} in \Cref{sec:analysis_sgd}.
-In \Cref{sec:richardson-romberg}, we discuss the Richardson-Romberg extrapolation applied to the Polyak-Ruppert averaged SGD and derive the respective $2$-nd and $p$-th moment error bounds.
+where $c_0$ is a universal constant, and $\prtheta_{n}^{(RR)}$ is a counterpart of $\bar{\theta}_{n_0,n}$ when using Richardson-Romberg extrapolation, see related definitions in \Cref{sec:richardson-romberg}.
+Our proof is based on a novel version of the Rosenthal inequality, which might be of independent interest. \end{itemize} The rest of the paper is organized as follows.
+We provide a literature review on the non-asymptotic analysis of the SGD algorithm and its modifications, with an emphasis on constant step-size SGD and the Richardson-Romberg procedure in \Cref{sec:lit_review}.
+Next, we analyze constant step-size SGD by treating it as a Markov chain and study the properties of the Polyak-Ruppert averaged estimator \eqref{eq:pr_averaged_est_gen} in \Cref{sec:analysis_sgd}.
+In \Cref{sec:richardson-romberg}, we analyze the properties of Richardson-Romberg extrapolation applied to Polyak-Ruppert averaged SGD and derive bounds for the second-order and higher-order moments of the error.